fkiller/cocos2d-javascript/README.md

 I intend for this to work in Firefox, Chrome, Safari, Opera and IE9.
-I mostly develop using Chrome so that's likely to have the best compatibility until I get close to an alpha quality build.
+I mostly develop using Chrome so that's likely to have the best compatibility until I get close to a proper release.

 Documentation
 -------------